Skip to content

 2) Lessons on Countering Specific Forms of Hate, Bias, and Injustice

-These lessons build a stronger foundation to explore and counter specific forms of hate, bias, and injustice needing attention in specific communities and the nation, and to envision schools and a society where all are supported instead.
+These lessons can be resources for deeper exploration in your curriculum about specific forms of hate, bias, and injustice needing attention in specific communities and the nation, to envision schools and a society where all are supported instead.

 #USvsHate lays the foundation for long-term inquiry and action embracing inclusion and justice for all.
-Join the #Schooltalking Facebook community for ongoing support.
+Join the #Schooltalking Facebook community for ongoing resources, and follow the partner organizations below.

 ABOUT OUR LESSONS